Peasant: Well, she turned me into a newt!

 - Additionally, there is an enemy called the Bog Witch, who enters battle with several Bog Toads and orders them to cast Toad on you every round.
 When they're all killed, she turns herself into a Toad.

-- Also, Sephiroth in his One-Winged Angel form can inflict multiple status changes on your entire party in one attack, including Toad.
+- Sephiroth, in his One-Winged Angel form, can inflict multiple status changes on your entire party in one attack, including Toad.

 - In Final Fantasy IX, Regent Cid was transformed into an oglop (a beetle-like insect which is reviled by many people in the game) by his wife as a punishment for infidelity.
 Dr Tot attempts to concoct a potion that will restore him to human form... which turns him into a frog instead.
 Played for laughs in a few scenes following this, as one of your party members is an Extreme Omnivore with a particular taste for frogs.
 Thankfully he patches things up with his wife, who cast the first spell, and she turns him back.

 - Final Fantasy Dimensions: